opencybersecurityalliance/stix-shifter/stix_shifter_modules/paloalto/README.md

 - Queries called without enough quota will fail.

 ### Observations
-- The Maximum result limit of the connector is 1000, as the connector doesnt support the stream data feature which returns more than 1000 results.
+- The quota limit range for the API call would be from 1 to 4 units for the Standard license, and it will be from 6 to 12
+  if additional units are purchased.

 ### References
 - [Cortex XDR](https://docs.paloaltonetworks.com/cortex/cortex-xdr.html)